History of the Rapa Nui Journal

 Mara Mulrooney became the Editor in Chief of the Rapa Nui Journal in 2013 and continued in this position through the final issue in 2016.
 Under her guidance, the journal grew to a larger, peer-reviewed, bi-annual publication.

 In 2019, University of Hawai’i Press approached the Easter Island Foundation to resume publication of the Rapa Nui Journal through a joint partnership, and Mara returned to her position as Editor in Chief.
-Three issues have been published via the partnership and a fourth issue is scheduled for publication in 2022.
-The global pandemic has put a strain on the publication of the journal, but we look ahead to publishing on a regular basis in the future.
+Two issues have been published via the partnership (Vols.
+31 and 32) and a third issue (Vol. 33) is scheduled for publication in late 2022.
+The global pandemic that began in 2020 put a strain on the publication of the journal.

 From our President, David L. Rose, 2019: